 To be safe, every pilot needs more frequent and realistic training to cope with engine-out emergencies.
 This process of “crash-proofing” assures every pilot has the skills and is psychologically ready, to safely return to earth from any phase of every flight.
 This seems axiomatic but is amazingly rare.
 In training, once the initial fear of flight diminishes, we assume the power is going to always be there (or we would be continually terrified).
 Reawakening a little concern and suspicion is essential for safety; “Where would I land right now?”
 (Engine failure is the third most common cause of fatal accidents)

 The easiest return is from altitude, where time and energy are available.
 But as you can see from the accident stats, many pilots fail this test even when great fields are readily available.
 The first problem is psychological – overcoming the startle response and lock-up when the “simulation becomes real.”
 Fear inoculation and actual emergency practice are necessary to handle any emergency.
-Since you cannot “surprise yourself,” a good CFI with some “shock and awe” training is required to build implicit learning that will be available to the pilot under serious stress – the difference between target shooting and real combat.
+Since you cannot “surprise yourself,” get a good CFI for some “shock and awe” training .
+This builds reflexive learning that will be available to the pilot under serious stress – the difference between target shooting and real combat.
 Getting time in a real glider (or even a rating) is highly recommended for power pilots.
 Practicing field selection and glide control embeds “implicit learning” – subconscious/automatic – that operates even during emergency situations.

-To become “crash-proof”, first find and memorize your power-off glide attitude and trim for control.
+To become “crash-proof,” you must find and memorize your power-off glide attitude and trim immediately (often while running your “immediate action” checklist from memory).
 Get comfortable with this glide “look and feel” and be able to achieve it immediately (from Vy climb you have only about three seconds to get there).
-Once there, most pilots fail to trim and squander precious moments chasing a misbehaving aircraft.
-From 1000 feet you have only 2 minutes and you will be on the ground…hopefully in a big field.
+Once there, it is essential to trim or you squander precious moments chasing a misbehaving aircraft.
+From 1000 feet you have only ~2 minutes and you will be on the ground…hopefully in a big field.
 This is one chance (no replay) and failure is not an option.

-Once all these basics are in place, it is essential to practice assiduously to build solid implicit (subconscious) patterning so you can perform an emergency landing accurately and comfortably from anywhere in the pattern.
+Once all these basics are in place, it is essential to practice assiduously to build solid reflexive (automatic) patterning.
+You need to be able to perform an emergency landing accurately and comfortably from anywhere in the pattern.
+Dual instruction is critical to diagnose errors and also provides the element of surprise.
 This skill is a huge confidence-builder and all these abilities transfer to normal patterns and make any pilot much sharper for the days when emergencies are “canceled for today.”

 Good resources are the emergency training video from AOPA: Engine Failure from Trouble to Touchdown.
 This is an excellent program worth watching several times.
 A classic non-nonsense book is “How To Crash an Airplane (and Survive!)“ by crash investigator Mick Wilson.
 Kai Gertsen’s classic “Off Airport Landings” is FREE in the SAFE library (he has 169 successful off-airport landings).
 Energy management is essential.
 Actual time spent in a glider is also very valuable for all kinds of reasons.
 Practicing glides all the way from altitude to landing “for real” focuses the mind and embeds airspeed and pattern control.
 Remember though, glide ratio and flight attitude will be dramatically different in a draggy piston plane.
 Fly safe out there, and be ready to land safely from any part of every flight!